skepee-LEARN/BookingHolidaysMongoDb/README.md

 Consider this as an admin section of the page in order to show the list of destinations in Json format.

-The database is created with MongoDB and this is the starting structure to use to load data;
+The database is created with MongoDB and this is the starting structure to use to load data:
 ```json
 [
   {